This Day in History: President John Tyler, “His Accidency”

-On this day in 1862, former President John Tyler passes away.
+On this day in 1790, future President John Tyler is born.
 You probably don’t know too much about Tyler.
-His presidency was fairly unremarkable — except for the congressional resolution to annex Texas, of course!
+His presidency was fairly unremarkable -- except for the congressional resolution to annex Texas, of course!

 Having said that, Tyler set one very important precedent: What happens when a President dies in office?
 It had never happened before Tyler’s term.

 Tyler was Vice President under President William Henry Harrison, who died rather unexpectedly after only a month in office.
 At the time, Tyler was at home in Williamsburg.
 He didn’t have too many duties as Vice President, and he fully expected to stay at home for the duration of his vice presidential term.
 Imagine his surprise when he was instead called back to D.C.

 No one was quite sure what to do next.
 Was Tyler the new President?
 Or was he merely an “acting” President?
 The Constitution did not then contain the 25th Amendment, which deals with some of these issues.
 The only relevant constitutional provision provided: “In case of the removal of the President from office, or of his death, resignation, or inability to discharge the powers and duties of the said office, the same shall devolve on the Vice President.”